WolfpackPSS/wolfpackpss.github.io/_posts/2017-01-23-history-pf-the-pack-prinz-eugen-pt-3.md

 Respect.
 If Prinz_Eugen had no regard towards the seriousness of this tribunal, then there was no reason Xin should either.
 &nbsp;

-Once Prinz_Eugen was sufficiently cowed, Xin looked towards the first counsel.
+Once the accused was sufficiently cowed, Xin looked towards the first counsel.

 "Prosecution, you may begin."
 &nbsp;